 I grew up in Colorado Springs and felt very fortunate to have a loving and supportive family, a great public education, and many opportunities to enjoy Colorado’s natural beauty through camping trips in the summer and ski weekends in the winter.
+After college, I moved to Lakewood, and over these last fifteen years, it has truly become my home.
+I married my wife, Kyra, in May of 2020 in a small ceremony in our backyard.
+We love living here with our two dogs, two cats, two goats, and six chickens.

-I stayed in Colorado for college and attended the University of Colorado at Boulder where I received my Bachelor of Architectural Engineering in 2002.
+I stayed in Colorado for college and attended the University of Colorado at Boulder, where I received my Bachelor of Architectural Engineering in 2002.
 While I enjoyed the work of solving problems as an engineer, I had grown increasingly concerned about political issues facing our state and nation and felt I could no longer stand on the sidelines.
 I started volunteering and taking night classes in political science, and I ultimately left my engineering job to devote my career to solving public policy problems instead.
 After working for leaders like Max Tyler and Ed Perlmutter, I decided to run for office myself.

 I ran for reelection in 2020 so I could continue to learn so much about the people of Jefferson County – their daily lives, their hopes and dreams, and their concerns and fears.
 Campaigning in 2020 during the COVID-19 pandemic proved to be a new challenge.
 I’m continuously committed to developing creative ways to engage with my community safely.

 The 2017 and 2018 legislative sessions proved to be big adventures as my colleagues, and I grappled with the numerous challenges facing Colorado and achieved many bipartisan successes.
 I focused on lowering the cost of health care and addressing the opioid crisis.
 Read my 2017 end-of-session report here, my 2018 end-of-session report here, and my legislative profile here.